Lotus-baumgarner/Will-They-Seek-Treatment/README.md

  ## Repository Structure

-Below is an outline of the main components of the repository and their contents:

-- **/Data/**: This directory contains all the datasets used in the project.

-- **/Images/**: This directory stores images used in the notebooks and the README.

-- **EDAs-Feature Selection Notebook.ipynb**: This notebook contains exploratory data analysis and feature selection processes used to prepare the data for modeling.

-- **Models-Conclusions.ipynb**: This notebook includes the development of predictive models and conclusions drawn from the results.

-- **README.md**: This file provides an overview of the project.

-- **.gitignore**: This file lists all file types and directories that Git should ignore and not track.
+├── Data # Contains all datasets used in the project ├── Images # Stores images for use in documentation and notebooks ├── EDAs-Feature Selection Notebook.ipynb # notebook for EDAs and feature selection ├── Models-Conclusions.ipynb # Jupyter notebook for modeling and conclusions ├── README.md # Project overview and setup instructions └── .gitignore # Specifies intentionally untracked files to ignore